-Easy Fried Green Tomatoes with Spicy Southern Remoulade
+Southern Fried Green Tomatoes with Spicy Remoulade Sauce

 If you ever saw the movie Fried Green Tomatoes, apparently, the restaurant (named the Whistle Stop Cafe, I think) served their namesake Fried Green Tomato recipe which I don’t know much about.
 But what I DO know is that I have had a lot of practice creating what I would think is the BEST Fried Green Tomatoes recipe around because that’s all I know how to grow.
 I have perfected the art of Fried Green Tomato making.

 What are Green Tomatoes?

 Basically, in a nutshell, Green Tomatoes are unripe tomatoes.
 Given time, or the appropriate amount of sunlight which is part of my problem, the tomatoes would turn red like a normal tomato.